IsHacker003/IsHacker003/README.md

 Windows collects a huge amount of data about you.
 It includes your precise geolocation, your files, what programs are installed, how often you open a program, registry values (which can contain sensitive information like passwords and credit card numbers), and if a microphone is available, it will listen to you all the time.
 Their e-mail service, Outlook, has become a [data collection and ad delivery service](https://proton.me/blog/outlook-is-microsofts-new-data-collection-service).

+The Windows Recall spyware is also being forced onto users since Windows 11 24H2, which records *everything* you do on the computer.

+All of these kinds of spying also drastically reduce the performance of the computer.

 **Bloat/adware**

 Windows contains a lot of bloatware by default, which are always proprietary software.
 Sone of them are also installed by the OEM.
 The start menu (and more recently the BSOD screen) contain ads and promotions.